The following video tutorials have been created to assist members.

 - Once advance racing data is available a link will display the option to view an advance report.

-- Contact us with all feedback, which is truly invaluable.
+- Contact me with all feedback, which is truly invaluable.

 The shortcuts section is a very popular part of HorseRaceBase.
 It is a very simple